 - Don’t use popular Chat clients as they are usually targetted by government surveillance agencies.
 Look for a low-level, new chat company that hasn’t been sighted yet by bigwigs.
 You should be aware that Facebook Chats, WhatsApp Chats, etc, can be easily monitored.

-- Take some precautions while using public WiFi and always turn off your Computer or switch off the Internet connection, when not in use.
+- Take some precautions while using public WiFi and always turn off your computer or switch off the Internet connection when not in use.
 This is because, with the growth of high-speed Internet connections, many users opt to keep their computers on all the time, even when they are away from the machine for a long time.
-Such “Always On” computers are more susceptible. make sure that you have secured your WiFi network even at home.
+Such “Always On” computers are more susceptible.
+Make sure that you have secured your WiFi network even at home.

 - If you are using smart IoT devices like Smart TVs, etc, you need to take more care in securing IoT devices.
 Check if any of your IoT devices have been compromised.

 - Most cell phones these days communicate via GPS data with orbiting satellites.
-This helps phones tracks your position at all times.
+This helps phones track your position at all times.
 So, if it’s possible, avoid using a phone that does not feature GPS technology.

 - Make use of Detekt, a free anti-surveillance software for Windows.

 - Encrypt your emails before you send them.
-Remember that the connections to the email servers too need to be encrypted so you need to use email clients that can use add-ons to encrypt the email text.
-Outlook, Thunderbird and almost all email clients support an end to end encryption.
+Remember that the connections to the email servers too, need to be encrypted, so you need to use email clients that can use add-ons to encrypt the email text.
+Outlook, Thunderbird, and almost all email clients support an end to end encryption.

-Read: How do I know if my Computer has been Hacked and what to do next.
+Read: How do I know if my Computer has been Hacked and what to do next?

 How do you know if you are being spied on

-There are some tell-tale signs that can let you know if someone is spying your phone or computer.
+There are some tell-tale signs that can let you know if someone is spying on your phone or computer.
 Here are some of them: